ruricolist/kiln/README.md

 4
 5
 ```

-Common Lisp is designed to solve big problems.
-Kiln makes it easy to reach for Common Lisp to solve *small* problems.

 You can use `kiln help` to summarize the built-in subcommands.
 On a clean Kiln install, the output looks like this: